How to organize an in-person, online or hybrid hackathon -- A revised planning kit: The 12 key decisions

 \subsubsection{Trade-offs}

-\begin{enumerate} \item \textbf{Pre-recorded videos vs real-time training:} Pre-recorded training videos resemble a traditional mode of instruction that offers limited interaction between the participants and trainers.
+\begin{enumerate}[leftmargin=0.5cm] \item \textbf{Pre-recorded videos vs real-time training:} Pre-recorded training videos resemble a traditional mode of instruction that offers limited interaction between the participants and trainers.
 While questions can be addressed in a live session after the training, spontaneous adaptation of the training to attain better learning outcomes is not easily achievable.
 Adaptation and customization are possible in real-time interactive training, as human trainers are aware of the difficulties that participants are experiencing and can quickly act to mitigate such difficulties.
-The latter however is not always feasible for larger groups. \item \textbf{Training before vs training at the hackathon:} Pre-event training permits more hack time as opposed to onsite training which requires participants to split their time between hacking and training.
-Pre-event training, however, demands participants’ willingness to spend some time for training before the event, and that delivered in real-time settings demands both trainers and participants are concurrently presented which can present scheduling problems. \end{enumerate}
+The latter, however, is not always feasible for larger groups. \item \textbf{Training before vs training during the hackathon:} Pre-event training permits more hack time as opposed to training at the event, which requires participants to split their time between hacking and training.
+Pre-event training, however, demands participants’ willingness to spend some time for training before the event.
+In contrast, real-time settings demand the concurrent presence of both trainers and participants, which can present scheduling problems. \end{enumerate}